mrmartineau/notes.zander.wtf/src/notes/technical-job-interview-questions.md

 ### What is the difference between functional and object oriented programming?

-- Functional
+#### Functional

 - emphasises on the use of functions where each function performs a specific task
 - Fundamental elements used are variables and functions.
 The data in the functions are immutable (cannot be changed after creation)
 - Importance is not given to data but to functions
 - It follows declarative programming model
 - It uses recursion for iteration
 - It is parallel programming supported
 - The statements in this programming paradigm does not need to follow a particular order while execution

-- Object oriented
+#### Object oriented

+OOP (Object-Oriented Programming) is an approach in programming in which data is encapsulated within objects and the object itself is operated on, rather than its component parts.

+JavaScript is heavily object-oriented.
+It follows a [prototype-based model](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Inheritance_and_the_prototype_chain), but it also offers a [class syntax](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Guide/Using_classes) to enable typical OOP paradigms.

-- Follow a simple two-point guideline:[2](http://blog.fogus.me/2013/07/22/fp-vs-oo-from-the-trenches/#fn:gl)
+Follow a simple two-point guideline:[2](http://blog.fogus.me/2013/07/22/fp-vs-oo-from-the-trenches/#fn:gl)

 - Whenever I write some code to deal with data **_about_** people then functional programming seems to work best.
 - Whenever I write some code to **_simulate_** people then object-oriented programming seems[3](http://blog.fogus.me/2013/07/22/fp-vs-oo-from-the-trenches/#fn:actors) to work best.

 ### What are some javascript design patterns?